Skillmon/MRTbundle/README.md

 project.

 The perhaps best way would be local user wide install.
-This is done by placing the bundle's folders `MRTalone`, `MRTbeam`, `MRTif`, `MRTlmscale`, `MRTsfacc`, `MRTtab`, `MRTthesis`, `MRTutil` and `MRTwuline` in your local TeX-tree.
+This is done by placing the bundle's folders `MRTalone`, `MRTbeam`, `MRTif`, `MRTlmscale`, `MRTresources`, `MRTsfacc`, `MRTtab`, `MRTthesis`, `MRTutil` and `MRTwuline` in your local TeX-tree.
 For TeX Live on Unix this would by default be `/home/<user>/texmf/` therein the packages should belong in `tex/latex/MRTbundle`.
-The documentation should be placed in `/home/<user>/texmf/doc/latex/MRTbundle` but this is *optional*.
 For other OSes and TeX distributions the paths may vary.
 You can get the correct path to your user specific folder by running `kpsewhich -var TEXMFHOME` in your terminal (at least if you're running TeX Live).

 The third option would be a system wide installation.
 For this you need admin rights.
 Place the files in the system wide TeX-tree (again in Unix with TeX Live located in `/usr/local/texlive/texmf-local/`) therein put all folders belonging to an included package or class in `tex/latex/MRTbundle`.
-The documentation would belong in `/usr/local/texlive/texmf-local/doc/latex/MRTbundle`.
 The correct folder can be determined by running `kpsewhich -var TEXMFLOCAL`.
-Again installation of documentation is optional.
 After you placed the files in the system folders you'd have to update your directory indices by running `mktexlsr` as root.
 The correct installation can be checked by running `kpsewhich MRTthesis.cls` or for any other provided package or class.

+Installing the documentation in the respective `doc` folder can be done but there is no benefit to it, so why bothering.

 ### Licensing ###